-Discovering the joy of reading, Book Week is held annually to celebrate and engage children in literature and is an opportunity to bring stories to life through play and costume.
+Encouraging the joy of reading through dress ups.
+Book Week is held annually to celebrate reading and engage children in literature, it is an opportunity to engage children and to bring stories to life through play and costume.

 Established in 1945, the Children’s Book Council of Australia (CBCA) was founded at a time when Australian children’s books were few, and Australian authors and illustrators were virtually unknown.
 Throughout the year, the CBCA works in partnership with authors, illustrators, publishers, booksellers and other organisations in the children’s book world to bring words, images and stories into the hearts and minds of children and adults.